navis-org/navis/docs/source/api.rst

 R interface
 +++++++++++
-Bundle of functions to use R libraries.
+Bundle of functions to use R natverse libraries.

 Not imported at top level!
 Must be imported explicitly::